 Bulmer Farm Ryton, has been in existence for over 300 years hidden away in the Vale of York.

-Bulmer Farm Ryton, has been in existence for over 300 years hidden away in the Vale of York, with local history pointing to the Bulmer Farm House being part of Swans Nest Farm and described as a modest brick built dwelling dating as far back as 1708.
-The house is far from modest and is set in beautiful well established gardens.
+Bulmer Farm Ryton, has been in existence for over 300 years.
+It is hidden away in the Vale of York and the house is set in beautiful well established gardens.

-Prior to Barbara and John purchasing the farmhouse it was being used as a holiday cottage and had proved to be extremely popular with holiday makers being fully booked all year.
-Barbara and John fell in love with the house and the area and have lived at Bulmer Farm, since August 1996.
+Prior to Barbara and John purchasing the farmhouse, the property was used as a holiday cottage and was extremely popular with holiday makers, being fully booked all year round.
+Barbara and John fell in love with the house and the area and have lived at Bulmer Farm since August 1996.
 John had worked abroad previously for several years as an engineer, followed by a short time working on drilling riggs.
 He then started his own business in Malton in Horticultural Engineering.
-John has a keen interest in aviation, having built his own biplane.
+Over the years John has had many interest.
+In the 60's he started Malton Karate club with a friend.
+Many of the top Japanese experts instructed at the club.
+His interests in motoring resulted in building a Lotus 7 followed by several Caterham 7's.
+John later developed a keen interest in aviation and decided to build a Renegade Spirit Biplane, which he flew for many years.
+This was the same kit plane that Gene Kranz constructed when he retired from NASA.

-Barbara has worked as a Primary school teacher at a local village of Amotherby for thirty four years.
+Barbara has worked as a Primary school teacher at a local village of Amotherby for thirty four years, with interests in music, cooking, gardening and travelling.

 They have two daughters, Fiona and Sam.
 Fiona, also a teacher, lives in Zurich with her husband, Rob and their two daughters.
 Sam is a Beauty Therapist who lives in Melbourne, Australia with her partner, Richard and their daughter.